I am a queer femme witchy artist from Brazil. My work spans across live art, photography, and film.

 My practice is an embodied inquiry into deviancy.
 It considers the body as a channel, and art as a pathway for emancipation.
 At the heart of this is a desire to challenge heteronormative society and a desire for another possible world.

 I refer to my practice as somatic deviancy.
 Somatic refers to the body, and deviancy is that which challenges normative behaviours and or expectiations.
 On a methodological level, for me somatic deviancy is a means to move past the colonial and patriarchal systems, in order to create a space where inquiries can be led by practice and without having a pre-defined outcome, and where the possibility of failure could be seen as a potential to experiment and critically reflect rather than something to be avoided at all costs.

+My approach to artworks is through ritual, healing and play.
 My work intends to confront the gentrification of the spirit, exploring deviant forms of knowledge production and distribution.
 It’s also a way for me to become more perceptive, more intensely aware of inward and outward reality, more open to the sensual world.